Representation Recycling for Streaming Video Analysis: Introduction

-Overall, StreamDEQ provides a simple and {\em lean} solution to the streaming recognition with implicit layer models, where a single model naturally performs cost-effective recognition, without relying on external inputs and heuristics, such as optical flow~\cite{horn1981determining}, post-processing methods (Seq-NMS~\cite{han2016seq} or tubelet re-scoring~\cite{kang2016object,kang2017tubelets}).
-Our method also maintains the causality of the system, and executes in a continuous manner.
-We also note that it allows dynamic time budgeting; the duration of the inference process can be tuned on-the-fly by a controller, depending on the instantaneous compute system load, which can be a desirable feature in real-world scenarios.
+Overall, StreamDEQ provides a simple and {\em lean} solution to streaming recognition both with implicit layer models and the explicit versions of said implicit models, where a single model naturally performs cost-effective recognition without relying on external inputs and heuristics, such as optical flow~\cite{horn1981determining}, post-processing methods (Seq-NMS~\cite{han2016seq} or tubelet re-scoring~\cite{kang2016object,kang2017tubelets}).
+In contrast to the common requirements of RNN-based video models, e.g.~\cite{lu2017online}, StreamDEQ does not require fixing the number of iterations during training and does not even require (costly-to-annotate) video training data, thanks to the equilibrium-based scheme.
+Our method also maintains the causality of the system and executes in a continuous manner.
+We also note that it allows dynamic time budgeting; the duration of the inference process can be tuned on-the-fly by a controller, depending on the instantaneous compute system load.
+This flexibility is highly desirable in real-world deployments, sharing conceptual similarities with adaptive mechanisms used to maintain and assess quality in modern video streaming infrastructures~\cite{zhou2022brief,amirpour2025vqm4has}.

-We verify the effectiveness of the proposed method through extensive experiments on video semantic segmentation and video object detection.
+We verify the effectiveness of the proposed method through extensive experiments on video semantic segmentation, video object detection and human pose estimation in videos.
 Our experimental results show that StreamDEQ recovers near-optimal representations at much lower inference costs.
-More specifically, on the ImageNet-VID video object detection task, StreamDEQ converges to the mAP scores of $50.4$ and $54.8$ using only $4$ and $8$ inference iterations per frame, respectively.
+More specifically, on the ImageNet-VID video object detection task, StreamDEQ converges to the mAP scores of $69.5$ and $70.3$ using only $4$ and $8$ inference iterations per frame, respectively.
 In comparison, the standard DEQ inference scheme yields only $8.2$ and $32.6$ mAP scores using $4$ and $8$ iterations, respectively.
-Similarly, on the Cityscapes semantic segmentation task, using StreamDEQ instead of the standard DEQ inference scheme improves the converged streaming mIoU score from $42.3$ to $71.5$ when $4$ inference iterations are used per frame, and from $73.2$ to $78.2$ when $8$ iterations are used per frame.
+Similarly, on the Cityscapes semantic segmentation task, using StreamDEQ instead of the standard DEQ inference scheme improves the converged streaming mIoU score from $42.3$ to $77.9$ when $4$ inference iterations are used per frame and from $73.2$ to $80.0$ when $8$ iterations are used per frame.
+Finally, for human pose estimation in videos using the MPII dataset, we achieve $89.4$ and $89.9$ PCKh with StreamDEQ, whereas the standard DEQ inference scheme achieves $42.7$ and $79.5$ PCKh when we perform $4$ and $8$ iterations, respectively.